There’s no shortage of SEO tasks on your to-do list.

 Forecasting organic traffic isn’t an exact science, but it’s important to be realistic about your goals and understand what it will take to reach them.

-For example, if you only have resources to create 2 new pieces of content per month and live in a crowded online space, you’ll be unlikely to quickly scale up organic traffic.
+For example, if you only have resources to create two new pieces of content per month and live in a competitive industry, it’ll definitely take time to scale organic traffic.

 When benchmarking monthly organic traffic, consider the topics you plan to produce each month, their keyword volume and how long it typically takes for your content to rank in search engines.